Teacher and students reading and smiling with text overlay "10 Ways to Bring Joy Into the Classroom"

 Bringing in guest speakers can help students learn from different perspectives and get excited about learning.
 You can invite community members, experts in different fields, or even former students to speak to your class.
 Consider inviting guest speakers from different backgrounds and professions to share their experiences and perspectives with students.
 This can help broaden students’ perspectives and connect learning to the real world.
 Provide opportunities for students to ask questions and engage with the speaker.

-By incorporating these strategies into your teaching practice, you can help to create a joyful and positive learning environment that fosters student engagement, curiosity, and love of learning.
+By incorporating these strategies into your teaching practice, you can help to create a joyful and positive learning environment that builds student engagement, curiosity, and love of learning.